MikeLirio/delirio-pi/README.md

 The scrips contained are:

+* `./scripts/profiles/.bash_profile`: File with the functions used by all the users.
+Some help.

 * `./scripts/colors.sh`: Contains the declaration of constants than can be use on **echo**'s to print the messages with colors.
 * `./scripts/progress_bar.sh`: Shell script that print on terminal the percentage of progress of any script.
   * It requires `./scripts/colors.sh`.